benedfit/website/source/_drafts/authoring-critical-above-the-fold-css.md

 [an on-line tool](http://jonassebastianohlsson.com/criticalpathcssgenerator/)

-Armed with the results of the inspection process I now need to modify my HTML to load my CSS in a non-render-blocking way.
+Armed with the results of the inspection process I now need to modify my HTML to load my CSS in a none render-blocking way.

-## Asynchronously loading CSS
+## An asynchronously load off my mind

 Let's imagine that one of my HTML documents was as follows: